jonasschnelli/RV3032_ESP32/README.md

 ## License

-This library is provided as-is for educational and commercial use.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Author: Jonas Schnelli

 Based on the RV-3032-C7 Application Manual Rev. 1.3 (May 2023).

 ## Contributing